-This PGD is for the further 20 days' supply of doxycycline 100mg capsules, to adults and children aged 12 years and over exposed to a known deliberate release of anthrax, by registered healthcare practitioners identified in Section 3, subject to any limitations to authorisation detailed in Section 2.
+This PGD is for the further supply of doxycycline 100mg capsules, to adults and children aged 12 years and over exposed to a known deliberate release of anthrax, by registered healthcare practitioners identified in Section 3, subject to any limitations to authorisation detailed in Section 2.

 Reference: Doxycycline 100mg capsules PGD further supply anthrax

-Version no: 5.00
+Version no: 5.00b

-Valid from: 1 October 2024
+Valid from: 1 April 2025

-Review date: 1 March 2027
+Review date: 1 April 2027

-Expiry date: 30 September 2027
+Expiry date: 31 March 2028

-The UK Health Security Agency (UKHSA) has developed this PGD for local authorisation in line with national recommendations.
+The UK Health Security Agency (UKHSA) has developed this PGD for local authorisation

-Those using this PGD must ensure it is organisationally authorised and signed in Section 2 by an appropriate authorising person, relating to the class of person by whom the product is to be supplied, in accordance with the Human Medicines Regulations 2012 (HMR2012)1.
+Those using this PGD must ensure it is organisationally authorised and signed in Section 2 by an appropriate authorising person, relating to the class of person by whom the product is to be supplied, in accordance with the Human Medicines Regulations 2012 (HMR2012).